-The difference between the values 1 and 2 is that in the first case, the spam message is coded as content message/rfc822, while in the second case, it will be coded as text/plain content.
+If the value is 1, that means the spam message is coded as content message/rfc822, while if the value is 2, that means the message is coded as text/plain content.

 The text/plain is safer since some mail clients execute message/rfc822 and could infect the client computer.

 Now we need to integrate it into postfix.
-The easiest way to do this is probably by using procmail.
+The simplest way to do this is probably by using procmail.

 Then we edit Postfix configuration file /etc/postfix/main.cf and change mailbox_command like this: